 - Assistant professors must submit their portfolio for tenure no later than September of their sixth year.
-The "tenure clock" will be extended only upon terms as expressly set forth in the MSP contract: - Parental/FMLA leave: In accordance with Article XX Supplemental Benefits Section B.5., a faculty member receives a Tenure Decision Year (TDY) extension of one year per parental leave.
-Furthermore, for reasons consistent with those outlined in the Family Medical Leave Act, the faculty member receives a TDY extension of one year per FMLA year for up to two FMLA leaves.
-Should a faculty member not wish the tenure delay, they have up to a year from their return to campus to opt-out of the delay. - COVID Tenure decision delay: The administration and MSP have agreed that all pre-tenure faculty members hired prior to 09/01/2021, will receive a one-year delay of their tenure decision.
-Should a faculty member not wish the tenure delay, they may opt out at any time, such that if they choose to go up as they were initially scheduled, they may do so simply by submitting their materials in accordance with the P&T protocols for that year. - Candidates may combine the parental, FMLA, and COVID tenure decision delays in accordance with the collective bargaining agreement and other agreements made with the MSP. - A maximum of three years of full-time service in other four-year institutions of higher education may be credited to the experience requirement for promotion which results in tenure.
+The "tenure clock" will be extended upon terms expressly set forth in the MSP contract: - Parental extension of TDY: In accordance with Article XX Supplemental Benefits Section B.5., a faculty member receives a Tenure Decision Year (TDY) extension of one year per parental leave for up to two leaves.
+Should a faculty member not wish the tenure extension, they have up to a year from their return to campus to notify the chair that they wish to opt out of the extension. - FMLA extension of TDY: In accordance with the Family and Medical Leave Act (FMLA), a faculty member receives a TDY extension of one year per FMLA leave for up to two leaves. - COVID extension of TDY: The administration and MSP have agreed that all pre-tenure faculty members hired prior to 09/01/2021, are eligible for a one-year delay of their tenure decision.
+Should a faculty member decide to waive the COVID extension, they may simply submit their materials in accordance with the P&T protocols for that year. - In accordance with the collective bargaining agreement and other agreements made with the MSP, candidates may combine parental and FMLA leaves for up to two leaves total.
+Faculty eligible for the COVID extension may add an additional year. - A maximum of three years of full-time service in other four-year institutions of higher education may be credited to the experience requirement for promotion which results in tenure.
 This consideration of professional work prior to hire at UMass Lowell must be specified in the letter of offer from the Provost (the hiring authority) at the time of hiring.
 This allows productivity at the previous institution to be included in the consideration for tenure and promotion along with their productivity at UMass Lowell, thus providing an option (not a requirement) for candidates to submit their materials for tenure and promotion prior to September of their 6th year. - Any candidate may elect to submit their portfolio for consideration prior to their sixth year where a case can be made that they have satisfied the criteria as set forth in the MSP contract.
-Candidates with strong cases for early tenure or promotion should consult with their department chair and dean about this possibility. - Persons hired as associate professors and not given tenure at the time of hire must have at minimum two years of service at the University of Massachusetts Lowell at the time tenure becomes effective.
+Candidates with strong cases for early tenure or promotion should consult with their department chair and dean about this possibility. - The candidate must have a record of instructional effectiveness with six years of successful full-time teaching experience in four-year institutions of higher education and at least two years of such experience at the rank of Assistant Professor. - Persons hired as associate professors and not given tenure at the time of hire must have at minimum two years of service at the University of Massachusetts Lowell at the time tenure becomes effective.